90r1ll4/gotldwizard/README.md

   -o, --output string       output file name or path -t, --tld string          TLD(Top Level Domain) to add[com,in,tech] -T, --tldList string      TLD (Top Level Domain) list to add

+Global Flags:
+      --httpx   Use httpx for the output domains
 ```
 To build use command `go build` to get genrate binary file.